-7.125 The parliamentary treaty examination process takes time, which departments must factor into their planning.
+7.129 The parliamentary treaty examination process takes time, which agencies must factor into their planning.
 The government may take binding treaty action before parliamentary treaty examination only where this is urgently necessary in the national interest.

 National interest analysis

 7.130 Presenting a treaty to the House requires the preparation of a national interest analysis, addressing such matters as the reasons for becoming a party to the treaty, the advantages and disadvantages to New Zealand, and the means of implementing the treaty.

 7.131 The agency with the main policy interest in the treaty, in consultation with the legal division of the Ministry of Foreign Affairs and Trade, is responsible for preparing the national interest analysis according to the requirements of the Standing Orders.
 In cases where a treaty has regulatory impacts, an extended national interest analysis, which includes the elements of an impact statement for a regulatory proposal, must be prepared.
 The national interest analysis must be approved by Cabinet before it is presented to the House.

 Select committee consideration